rajhraval/SundaySwift/README.md

 This is an initiative taken to practice and enchance Swift skills, creating apps for Apple Platforms ie: iOS, watchOS and macOS.

-Some of the Projects are based on HackingWithSwift's SwiftOnSunday Series and some of them would be my own created.
+Some of the Projects are inspired and based on HackingWithSwift's SwiftOnSunday Series and some of them would be my own created.

 - Some Projects would be Games.
 - Some Projects would be Apps.